mattjoc/temper-pitch/README.md

 # @temper.sh/pitch

 A TypeScript library for working with pitch, intervals, and pitch collections in arbitrary equal temperament systems.
-Designed for music theory analysis and composition tools.

 ## Installation